What do you think of when you hear "self-care"?

 - Soak your feet.
-A warm foot soak helps to release energy blockages in the body and provides a calming energy boost.
+A very warm foot soak helps to release energy blockages in the body and provides a calming energy boost.
 We also release toxins through our feet and absorb the relaxing benefits of essential oils and bath salts.
 This makes foot soaks a super effective "pick me up" to relax or de-stress.

 - Go for a 10 minute walk in nature.
 This doesn't have to mean journeying deep into the woods.
-If you can be somewhere near some trees, shrubs, or flowers, then that should suffice.
-If you can take your shoes off and let your feet touch the earth, that's even better.
+If you can be somewhere near trees, shrubs, or flowers, then that should suffice.
+If you can take your shoes off and let your feet touch the earth, then that's even better.
 As you take your walk, truly look around at the nature surrounding you.
 Be thankful for it.
 This is a great opportunity to practice the breathing exercise mentioned in #3.

 As you can see, self-care doesn't require a day of planning or an elaborate game plan.
 We just need to be able to center ourselves and reconnect with the calming energy force that lies within us all.